 One of the best ways to detect a urinary tract infection (UTI) is to perform a urine test called urinalysis.
 Urinalysis involves a dipstick which indicates the presence of certain substances by changing colour when dipped in a urine sample.
 The dipstick checks for leukocytes, nitrites and traces of blood.
 The presence of leukocytes and blood in the urine sample indicates a possible infection, whilst the detection of nitrites points to the presence of bacteria.

-If the dipstick results indicate a UTI and this is confirmed by the assessment of a healthcare professional, you will receive a prescription for antibiotics so that you can start treatment.
+If the dipstick results indicate a UTI and this is confirmed by the assessment of a healthcare professional, you may receive a prescription for antibiotics so that you can start treatment.
 Antibiotics are the best way to treat a UTI, and you should feel better after completing the course.

 A urinary tract infection (UTI) is a common infection affecting both adults and children.
 It is caused by bacteria entering the bladder via the urethra.
 The bacteria multiply within the urinary system, causing discomfort.
 Typically, women are more likely to get a UTI, but men can also suffer from urine infections.